Invertibility via distance for non-centered random matrices with continuous distributions: Non-centered matrices

 and

 The crucial aspect of the definition --- an estimate for $\sharp \psi$ --- immediately follows from Lemma~\ref{l: value det}.
-We restate the lemma in the random setting for convenience: \begin{lemma} With $\Psi$ and $\Class_{i,\psi}$ defined above, we have
+We restate the lemma in the random setting for convenience: \begin{lemma} With $\Psi$ and $\Class_{i,\psi}$ as above, we have